 The aim of the procedure is to remove any excess skin from the upper lid that is causing hooding of the lid and giving the eyes a tired appearance.

-This is often combined with modifying the appearance any fat that is protruding through from behind the eye (this is done by either tightening the layer separating the fat surrounding the eye within the orbit from the lid, or by removing the protruding fat).
+This is often combined with modifying the appearance of any fat that is protruding through from behind the eye (this is done by either tightening the layer separating the fat surrounding the eye within the orbit from the lid or by removing the protruding fat).

 What does eyelid surgery (blepharoplasty) involve?